marhan/ansible-role-fail2ban/README.md

 Role Name
 =========

-Teh purpose of the rule is installation and configuratio of Fail2Ban at Linux distributions.
+Teh purpose of the rule is installation and configuration of Fail2Ban at Linux distributions.

 Requirements
 ------------